 The College is almost entirely reliant on government funding.
-The rising costs across all areas of expenditure coupled with the cumulative effect of annual unfunded pay awards continue to make the financial climate challenging.
-The inflationary increase to the funding rate of 2.2% for 2023/24 was welcome but is still significantly below the current rate of inflation.
-The further increase to the 16-19 funding rate announced in July 2023 is again welcomed - it will add a further c.3% uplift but given pay awards are likely to be agreed around 6.5% this still does not fully cover a potential pay award for 2023/24 or address sustained inflationary pressures.
+The rising costs across all areas of expenditure continue to make the financial climate challenging.
+The increase to the funding rate of 1.89% for 2024/25 was welcome but is still below the current rate of inflation.
 As always, the College remains vigilant of this risk and routinely prepares rolling forecasts as part of its management reporting.
-The College has introduced some additional cost saving measures this year to further reduce expenditure without significantly impacting on the quality of the student and staff experience.
+The College continuously evaluates its expenditure and carries out a meticulous budgeting process each year to identify savings where possible, but ensuring these have minimal impact on the quality of the student and staff experience.
 The College will continue to maintain a buffer of reserves to manage any further unexpected budgetary cuts/unfunded pay awards.